dgkf/testex/README.md

 `testthat` tests from in-line tests but otherwise tests are effectively independent from the code that goes on to live in an example.

-For me, this didn't quite solve the problem of ensuring that package exampes continue to function as expected.
+For me, this didn't quite solve the problem of ensuring that package examples continue to function as expected.
 I wanted to explore whether the code in the examples could be tested _directly_ with more extensive integration with the existing `examples` tools to decouple the testing from `roxygen2` (or any